 - Set protocols: Set the protocol for the collection of DOA total data and communicate it back to those responsible for growing, handling, transporting, receiving, and unloading the birds at the processing facility.
-This should include the frequency of data reporting and the number or percentage that would be considered a deviation, to inform corrective action. - Collect and track data: Train workers on how to track and record DOAs as part of their management practices when unloading. - Conduct analyses: Analyze data against industry norms, species guidelines, or similar transporttype data to determine if improvements can be made.
+This should include the frequency of data reporting and the number or percentage that would be considered a deviation, to inform corrective action. - Collect and track data: Train workers on how to track and record DOAs as part of their management practices when unloading. - Conduct analyses: Analyze data against industry norms, species guidelines, or similar transport-type data to determine if improvements can be made.

 Establish the protocol for analyzing the mortality data on a frequency that allows for prompt interventions if increases are observed.
 Include direction for how to connect and communicate data back to the those responsible for growing, handling, transporting, receiving, and unloading the birds at the processing plant to inform management improvements.
-(See cull tracking, maximized air flow and temperature control for the birds during
+(See cull tracking, mortality, injury tracking.)